gutah/in-clause-formatter/README.md

 # in-clause-formatter
-code to format for in clause
+code to format for SQL in clause